 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Workwave's score of 28 is higher than 83% of the industry.
+Workwave's score of 28 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, WorkWave has not reported specific carbon emissions figures.
-However, the company has made significant climate commitments aimed at reducing its greenhouse gas (GHG) emissions.
-WorkWave is headquartered in the United States and has set ambitious targets in line with the Science Based Targets initiative (SBTi).
-WorkWave commits to reducing its absolute Scope 1 GHG emissions by 42% by 2030, using 2022 as the base year.
-Additionally, the company aims to achieve a 25% reduction in absolute Scope 3 GHG emissions, which encompass emissions from purchased goods and services, capital goods, upstream transportation and distribution, and business travel, also by 2030.
-These targets are aligned with the necessary reductions to limit global warming to 1.5°C. Through these initiatives, WorkWave demonstrates its commitment to addressing climate change and reducing its carbon footprint in the software and services sector.
+As of the latest available data, WorkWave, headquartered in the United States, has not reported any specific carbon emissions figures.
+However, the company has set ambitious climate commitments through the Science Based Targets initiative (SBTi).
+WorkWave aims to reduce its absolute Scope 1 greenhouse gas (GHG) emissions by 42% by 2030, using 2022 as the base year.
+Additionally, the company has committed to a 25% reduction in absolute Scope 3 GHG emissions, which encompass emissions from purchased goods and services, capital goods, upstream transportation and distribution, and business travel, also by 2030.
+These targets are aligned with the necessary reductions to limit global warming to 1.5°C, demonstrating WorkWave's commitment to addressing climate change effectively.
+The company has not yet committed to a net-zero target.